i12cu84/i12cu84/README.md

 ### Welcome to the homepage 👋

-👋 Hi, I' m @i12cu84(I want to see you ete for).
+👋 Hi, I' m @i12cu84(I want to see you ete for...).
 Real name is 彧然, from China WenZhou, live in Chengdu now.

 📚 Graduated from the Mathematics Department of CC Royal University of Technology in 2022.